The best free system utilities

 There are thousands of system utilities out there, but these are our favourites - although as with any freeware, be very careful when you're installing any of them.
 Many free apps' installers are awfully keen on giving you extra software, toolbars or changes to your search engine that you might not want - see our guide to avoiding potentially unwanted programs.

-Remove unneeded files for a quick and easy speed boost
+Remove unneeded files for a quick and easy speed boost, plus improved security

 CCleaner has been around for a long time, and part of the reason for its ongoing popularity is that it cleans the parts of your PC that many other free system utilitites don't.